MarcelMichau/fake-survey-generator/README.md

 ### Common

-The application is built for Docker, Docker Compose.
-For local development, Docker Compose is used when debugging the application with Visual Studio/Rider.
+The application is built for containers & .NET Aspire.
+For local development, the .NET Aspire App host is used when debugging the application with Visual Studio/Rider.

 The hosted version of the application is deployed here: https://fakesurveygenerator.mysecondarydomain.com